isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

       feature='gene' ),
     --
     -- *Hg38*
-    -- Now we'll join the two tables above to annotate the GDC expression data with gene-symbols, -- and we'll call it Hg38.
+    -- Now we'll join the two tables above to annotate the NCI-GDC expression data with gene-symbols, -- and we'll call it Hg38.
 We're also going to create a ranking of the expression values -- so that we can compute a Spearman correlation later on.
     Hg38 AS (